padrinobook/padrinobook/chapters/sessions.md

-    stays on login page if user is not confirmed (FAILED - 2) stays on login page if user has wrong password (FAILED - 3) redirects to home for confirmed user and correct password (FAILED - 4) GET /logout
+    stays on login page if user is not confirmed (FAILED - 2) stays on login page if user has wrong password (FAILED - 3) redirects to home for confirmed user and correct password (FAILED - 4) DELETE /logout
-    empty the current session (PENDING: Temporarily skipped with xit) redirects to homepage if user is logged out (PENDING: Temporarily skipped with xit)
+    empty the current session (PENDING: Temporarily skipped with xit) redirects to homepage if user is logging out (PENDING: Temporarily skipped \
+      with xit)

-Pending: (Failures listed here are expected and do not affect your suite's status)
+Pending: (Failures listed here are expected and do not affect your suite's \
+  status)
     ...

 Failures: